postnatal recovery near me diastasic recti.jpg

 During pregnancy, this connective tissue naturally stretches to accommodate your growing baby, losing tension and so the two bands of the 6-pack muscles are ‘pulled’ apart (although they only very rarely actually split), creating a ‘gap’.

 This gap can be located above the belly button, below the belly button, or along the whole midline, and can be more or less pronounced.
-You can see a mild ‘gap’ in the picture heading this blog post, althuogh you can also notice some ‘doming’ or ‘coning’ along the midline (see below).
+You can see a mild ‘gap’ in the picture heading this blog post, although you can also notice some ‘doming’ or ‘coning’ along the midline (see below).

 How likely am I to have or develop diastasis?

 It is thought that at least 60%, if not 99% (depending on studies) of women will develop some level of diastasis in late pregnancy.
-This is a completely natural response of the body to accommodate a growing baby, that we shouldn’t look to ‘fight’ as such but can rather look not to aggravate unnecessarily.
+This is a completely natural response of the body to accommodate a growing baby, that we shouldn’t look to ‘fight’ as such but rather that we can look not to aggravate unnecessarily.
 See below for some advice on how best to support your core integrity during pregnancy.

 After birth, most women will therefore have some degree of diastasis.
 A lower diastasis (from the belly button down to the pubic bone) is also extremely common if you’re had a caesarean birth due to the way the operation is done to birth your baby.